jtang766/Moon/_posts/2019-04-23-bike-share-in-toronto.md

 1. Food and Experiential cluster (Cluster 1) have lowest ridership with a mean of 16K visits in 2017, and the average duration is about 5-10 minutes longer for rides from and going to these areas.
 Looking at the spatial distribution of cluster 1, they are located on the outer parts of Toronto.
 Since there might be limited docking stations in surrounding neighborhoods, this can cause ridership to be low and rides to be much longer.

-2. By contrast, within Coffee Shop Venues (cluster 2) we can see that the average duration of rides is the shortest (14 mins, 840s) while ridership is very high at an average of 51K rides in 2017.
+2. In contrast, within Coffee Shop Venues (cluster 2) we can see that the average duration is the shortest (14 mins, 840s) while ridership is very high at an average of 51K rides in 2017.
 This may be related to the characteristic of areas within this cluster group, areas with more coffee shops tend to be along busy commute routes such as areas surrounding Union station.
 Looking at the map of Toronto, areas belonging to cluster 2 are closer to Union station and have more than one nearby subway station.

 3. Within cluster 3 (Café and Social Venues) rides in the same postal region are double those of other clusters, which suggests that riders are using bike shares to travel to nearby destinations.
-However, rides to areas outside the cluster area are also high (62K in 2017) which skews the average ride duration a bit longer to 20 mins.
+However, rides to areas outside the cluster area are also high (62K in 2017) which skews the average duration to be a bit longer at 20 mins.

 <center><figure>
 	<img src="/assets/img/Article_BSIT/Graph_2.png">